Meet Our Coaches

 Joe Inglett attended the University of Nevada- Reno where he set seven university records in baseball.
 After a successful career, Inglett was a six year MLB player for the Cleveland Indians, Toronto Blue Jays, Milwaukee Brewers, and Houston Astros.
 During his career, he played every position except catcher and first base, and his career batting average was a .283.
 In 2011, he was inducted into the University of Nevada-Reno Hall of Fame.
 He has been awarded the 2000 Big West Conference Player of the Year, the 2000 3rd Team All-American, and 1st Team All Big West at the University of Nevada-Reno.
 Joe was inducted into the Greater Akron Baseball Hall of Fame in 2016 along side IVL coach Joe Lazor.
-He resides in the Akron area with his wife, Kelly, and children, Ava and Austin.
+He resides in the Akron area with his wife, Kelly, and children, Ava, Austin and Hudson.

 Joe Lazor graduated from Medina High School in 1983.
 At Medina, his baseball career earned him an All State Pitcher and MVP of the Southwest Conference.
 Upon graduation, he attended Mount Vernon Nazarene University and played three years of baseball before getting drafted into the MLB by the Cincinnati Reds in the fifth round.
 He had a successful five years with the Reds organization and made two All Star Teams: the Billings Mustangs (Rookie A) and the Chattanooga Lookouts (AA).
 His career stats include a 35W-30L, a 3.42 ERA, 588 innings, 471 hits, 254 BB’s, 545 K’s, and 1.23 Whip.
 In 2016, Joe was inducted into the Great Akron Baseball Hall of Fame along side IVL coach Joe Inglett.
 In 1991, Joe retired due to two elbow surgeries.
-Joe is married to his wife, Kim, and have three beautiful children.
+Joe resides in Medina with his three beautiful children.

-Mark Kelly is currently an Assistant Varsity Baseball Coach at his alma mater, Norton High School.
+Mark Kelly is currently in his 9th year as a high school baseball coach.
 A 2005 graduate of Norton High School, Mark lettered in Varsity Baseball there in 2003-2005.
 His accomplishments at Norton included earning All-Suburban and All-Beacon Journal awards, being a starter of the Final Four team, and setting several school records.
 In 2013, Mark got voted into Norton’s Hall of Fame.
 He then continued his career as a four year starter at Walsh University where he started in the 2007 NAIA World Series.
 In each of his four years, he received All-AMC conference awards and received two Gold-Glove awards.
 In addition, Mark is third all time in career hits and fifth all time in career runs at Walsh.
 Mark graduated from Walsh in 2010 with a Bachelor’s degree in Physical Education.
-Mark specializes in individual hitting, defense, and base running training.
 Mark resides in Norton with his wife Leya, and two daughters, Amaya and Layla.